aws/aws-cdk/packages/aws-cdk/lib/init-templates/sample-app/csharp/README.template.md

 # Welcome to your CDK C# project!

-You should explore the contents of this template.
+You should explore the contents of this project.
 It demonstrates a CDK app with two instances of a stack (`%name.PascalCased%Stack`) which also uses a user-defined construct (`%name.PascalCased%Construct`).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.

-# Useful commands
+## Useful commands

 * `dotnet build src` compile this app
 * `cdk ls`           list all stacks in the app